Luke943/SortingAlgorithms/README.md

 **Average time.
 Worst case is quadratic.*

-*†Implemented here with fixed key length of 256.*
+*†Implemented here with fixed radix of 256.*

 ### Other